polanch190/Overwrite-a-Feature-Layers-ArcGIS-API-for-Python/README.md

 # Overwrite a Feature Layers ArcGIS API for Python
-Discover how to overwrite a feature layer using Arcgis for Python to automate near real time updates on a park police incident dashboard.
+Discover how to overwrite a published ArcGIS Online feature layer using ArcGIS API for Python and automate near real time updates.
+Check out this Live - Incidents Dashboard to see an example of where the code in this ipynb tutorial used.